 Whether you are forty or sixty, anxiety is universal.
 A little bit of it seems helpful to achieve.
 Too much, which is often the case, can cause wear and tear.

 Many in our culture struggle with anxiety not only as a reaction to circumstances but also as a chemical imbalance.

 Anxiety interferes with life and even causes us to see the world around us with a less than fair set of lens.
 Worse still, it freezes us.

 And then there is trauma with a small "t" or a capital "T".
 The latter is what constitutes a diagnosis.
 Little "t" refers to experiences we consider traumatic and that have impacted our lives.
 Whatever the case, we live in a day where our hearts and minds have been pressed beyond measure.
-Shootings, a pandemic, threats, to mention a few.
+Shootings, and a #pandemic are just a few.